 Further reading: The Four Types of Alimony Provided by New Jersey Law

 Unlike child support, there are no specific alimony calculators or guidelines to determine the amount or duration of alimony.
 A Denville alimony lawyer at Riordan & Associates, LLC can, however, assist you in determining a fair alimony result based on many years of experience and knowledge of the latest developments in the law.
-Call us at (973) 577-4118.
+Contact us at (973) 577-4118.

 Since alimony merely defines the present obligation of the former spouse, an alimony award is always subject to review and modification upon a showing of a permanent change in circumstances.
 The party seeking modification must demonstrate that changed circumstances have resulted in the paying spouse’s ability to support themselves at a level similar to what was enjoyed during the marriage.